Updated: Apr 18

-Even though coming in for a boudoir session is hardly scandalous, it is still something that most people prefer to be private, or perhaps only shared with a partner.
+Even though coming in for a boudoir photo session is hardly scandalous, it is still something that most people prefer to be private, or perhaps only shared with a partner.
 By default my sessions are private for all clients-- even if they have a more "public" persona. --And in an instance or two there have even been clients I am restricted from discussing.
 (I'm not even sure if I'm allowed to write that I'm not allowed to write about it. 😂.)

-That being said, I can understand the interest people have in celebrities and why they would want details about someone they may know from television, movies, or commercials.
+That being said, I can understand the interest people have in celebrities and why they would want details about someone they may know from television, movies, sports or commercials.
 It can sound exciting.
-Here's one detail I will share that goes to show how out of the celebrity loop I personally am! 🤓 I have booked a celebrity client and not even realized it! --True! 😂
+Here's one detail I will share that goes to show how out of the celebrity loop I personally am! 🤓 I have booked a celebrity client for boudoir photos and not even realized it! --True! 😂

-Here's the thing: It really doesn't matter to me!
-I don't do anything differently whether my client is a celebrity, a physical therapist, or student!
+It really doesn't matter to me!
+I don't do anything differently whether my client is a celebrity, a physical therapist, a business owner, or student!
 Truth be told, I don't follow celebrities, and embarrassingly, most often don't even know their work.

 Another question that often comes out of this line of questioning is, "Do you charge people more because they are famous?"
 The answer is a resounding "No." Not that it has happened tons of times, but as I stated earlier but odds are I will not even recognize the person by name!
-Not only that, typically when I'm speaking to clients before a session, the topic of their occupation isn't something that would normally be part of a typical consultation.
+Or, in some cases there will be someone, like a business manager or assistant, making arrangements.

 Personally, though, even if I did know, I treat each client the same, and as such there would be no difference in fees.

-Well, I do not keep records, but if I had to guess I would say wives/fiancés of pro athletes is probably in the top spot. --And in the NY/Philly metro area where I draw most clients, there are lots of pro sports teams.
-So, there have been a few pro sports jerseys that have made their way into boudoir albums.
+Well, I do not keep stats, but if I had to guess I would say wives/fiancés/girlfriends of pro athletes is probably in the top spot.
+I'm located near the NYC/Philly metro areas and there are lots of pro sports teams in my vicinity.
+Which is why there have been a few pro sports jerseys that have made their way into my boudoir albums.